grafana/agent/docs/sources/flow/setup/install/windows.md

    PATH_TO_INSTALLER /S
    ```

-   Replace `PATH_TO_INSTALLER` with the path where the unzipped installer
+   Replace `PATH_TO_INSTALLER` with the path where the unzipped installer executable is located.
-   executable is located, for example
-   `C:\Users\Alexis\Downloads\grafana-agent-flow-installer.exe`.

 [latest]: https://github.com/grafana/agent/releases/latest